4. apply for fellowships

 magic number

-Our advice on the ~ideal~ number of programs to apply to from before the pandemic is dated as the recruitment process is now very different and much less reliant on ASHP midyear.
-With the interview process taking place over a period of months instead of hours, it is more feasible to apply for more than 5 companies, but we still suggest not getting carried away.
-The magic number now (and as long as the interview process remains mostly virtual) probably sits somewhere between 7-10 applications.
-This number allows you to 1) deeply research and understand the company and position you are applying for and 2) remember the people you meet during your interviews, all while still giving you enough leeway if your top choice doesn’t work out.
+In our opinion, since most of the interview process takes place over months and is mostly virtual, the magic number is between 10-12 applications.
+This number allows you to deeply research and understand the company and position you are applying for.
+It also allows you to remember the people you meet during your interviews, all while still giving you enough leeway if your top choice doesn’t work out.

 Advantages